 - sea salt, to taste

 - 1 medium acorn squash, halved, seeded, and cut into 1/2 inch wedges

 - salt and pepper to taste

-- Toast the pumpkin seeds for both the dressing and the salad: Heat a cast-iron skillet.
-Add 3 tablespoons + ¼ cup pumpkin seeds and toast over moderate heat until golden, 3 to 5 minutes.
+- Toast the pumpkin seeds.
+Heat a cast-iron skillet over medium-high heat.
+Add 3 tablespoons plus 1/4 cup pumpkin seeds and toast over until golden, 3 to 5 minutes.
 Transfer to a small bowl.

 - Make the dressing.
 Add 3 tablespoons of the toasted pumpkin seeds and the remaining dressing ingredients to a high-speed blender and blend until smooth and creamy.
 Add salt and pepper to taste.
 Set aside.